azomDev/moth/README.md

 ## Syntax

 The Moth syntax is close to Markdown.
-Documentation for it will be added here soon.
+Documentation for it will be added here at some point.

 ## Installation